 What happens if you let the term life insurance expire while you still need it?
 Now you’re completely without any life insurance protection, and it may not be easy, affordable or even possible to get another plan.

-When to convert term life insurance
+When to convert term to permanent life insurance

 A lot can change in a decade or two.